GoogleChromeLabs/wp-sitemaps/.github/PULL_REQUEST_TEMPLATE.md

 ### Issue Number
-Please add a link to the original issue this PR aims to fix.
+A link to the original issue in Github that this PR aims to fix.

 ### Description
-Please include a summary of the change.
+A summary of the change.
 The summary should include what problem is addressed and how it has been fixed.

 ### Screenshots (before and after if applicable)
-If your PR includes visual changes please include before and after screenshots showing the change.
+If your PR includes visual changes include before and after screenshots showing the change.

 ### Type of change
 Please select the relevant options: